 The Duchess of Cornwall supports over 90 charities as Patron or President.

-Her Royal Highness’s charity work is varied but several themes prevail: health, literacy, supporting victims of rape and sexual abuse and domestic violence, empowering women; food; animals and heritage and the arts.
+Her Royal Highness’s charity work is varied but several themes prevail: health, literacy, supporting those in need; the elderly, victims of rape and sexual abuse and domestic violence, empowering women; food; animals, dance and heritage and the arts.

 In 2016, Her Majesty The Queen passed on a number of Patronages to other members of The Royal Family.
-As part of this, The Duchess of Cornwall assumed new Patronages at charities Barnardo's, Battersea Dogs & Cats Home and The Royal School of Needlework.
+As part of this, The Duchess of Cornwall assumed new patronages at charities Barnardo's, Battersea Dogs & Cats Home and The Royal School of Needlework.
+In June 2018, The Duchess took on The Royal Society of Literature.

-Her Royal Highness's first Patronage was the National Osteoporosis Society (NOS).
-Her Royal Highness's involvement in this Charity began in 1994 after seeing her own mother suffering with this disease, resulting in her early death at the age of 72.
-This led Her Royal Highness to The NOS, and she has remained heavily involved in supporting the Charity, firstly as its Patron and then as its President, as huge strides have been made in the diagnosis, treatment and research of osteoporosis.
+Her Royal Highness's first Patronage was the Royal Osteoporosis Society (ROS).
+Her Royal Highness's involvement in this charity began in 1994 after seeing her own mother suffering with this disease, resulting in her early death at the age of 72.
+This led Her Royal Highness to The ROS, and she has remained heavily involved in supporting the charity, firstly as its Patron and then as its President, as huge strides have been made in the diagnosis, treatment and research of osteoporosis.

 Over the years Her Royal Highness has held receptions, attended events, and made many impassioned speeches, always taking an active and very personal interest in raising awareness of their work.
 In 2007, Her Royal Highness received the Kohn Foundation Award from Dr Ralph Kohn in recognition of her contribution to raising awareness of osteoporosis, and Her Royal Highness now presents her own award – the Duchess of Cornwall Award; which recognises an outstanding contribution to the field of osteoporosis.

-The Duchess is also President of Maggie’s Cancer Caring Centres, an innovative charity which has built a number of centres in the UK and abroad to provide a supportive and caring environment for people with cancer.
+The Duchess is also President of Maggie’s, an innovative charity which has built a number of centres in the UK and abroad to provide a supportive and caring environment for people with cancer.

 In June 2012, The Duchess became President of JDRF, the type 1 diabetes charity.
 The Duchess visited a clinical research facility in Cambridge to learn about JDRF funded research to find the cure for type 1 diabetes.
 Her Royal Highness spent time with young people who have type 1 diabetes and talk to them about how they live with the condition.
 In support of the charity and World Diabetes Day in November 2012, Clarence House was turned blue at night to raise awareness of the disease.